- Cancer Information

 - Making arrangements

-As death approaches, speak to the palliative care team about what to expect, and start thinking about making suitable arrangements.
+As death approaches, speak to the palliative care team about what to expect.
 You may want to consider the following.

 View the Cancer Council NSW editorial policy.